HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1/README.md

 		<img width="650" alt="" src="https://i.imgur.com/Qs8CP1P.jpg">

-5. Unblock the programs using the firewall
+6. Allow the recently installed programs to access the network using the firewall

-	- When windows asks whether to allow network access for Python, be sure to allow for both private and public networks.
+	- When Windows asks whether to allow network access for Python, be sure to allow for both private and public networks.

 		<img width="400" alt="" src="https://i.imgur.com/2lRvYge.jpg">